10 ways to use a tea towel and a chance to win 4 hand silkscreened organic cotton tea towels for your own kitchen.

 Sharp knives, a sturdy cutting board and good quality pots and pans are just a few of the items that top the list of kitchen tools you probably reach for everyday in your kitchen; but what about a tea towel?

-Since moving away from using paper products like paper towels and napkins in my kitchen, I now always have plenty of dish rags, microfiber cloths and tea towels on hand.
+Since moving away from using paper products like paper towels and napkins in my kitchen, I now always have plenty of dish towels, microfiber cloths and tea towels on hand to tackle different jobs.
 Here are a few of my favorite ways to use tea towels:

 - To line a serving basket or tray.